Wednesday, July 9, 2014

 I'll say it again: If you can drive, or if you can get someone to drive you, do it, and park in a downtown hotel's deck.
 You'll be better off walking around to the various downtown locations.

-You're likely to walk in at the Eutaw Street gate, between the edge of the left field stands and the Baltimore & Ohio Warehouse.
+Going In.
+There are 5,000 parking spaces available at the ballpark (costing $6.00), but over 20,000 within a short walk of it.
+The official address is 333 W. Camden Street.
+However you got there, you're most likely to walk in at the Eutaw Street gate, between the edge of the left field stands and the Baltimore & Ohio Warehouse.
 This area has several statues: Oriole legends Brooks and Frank Robinson, Jim Palmer, Eddie Murray, Cal Ripken and Earl Weaver, plus Baltimore native Babe Ruth.

 But if you can, try to enter by the right field gate.
 You'll see some of the letters from the front gate of Memorial Stadium, which stood as a memorial to Baltimore City and Baltimore County losses in World Wars I and II.
 The bottom line of the inscription on the gate was saved: "TIME WILL NOT DIM THE GLORY OF THEIR DEEDS."